vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 had sought to wreck his vengeance by machinations in and outside the State.
 A willing tool was found by Nana Bhide in the natural mother of the Prince who had a grievancs of her own against the Diwan.
-Find- ing themselves impotent to do mischief in the State, these persons had gone over to Poena, caught the ear of a credulous public and having approached the inexperienced editors of the Kesari and the Mahratta,
+Find###ing themselves impotent to do mischief in the State, these persons had gone over to Poena, caught the ear of a credulous public and having approached the inexperienced editors of the Kesari and the Mahratta,